marceloccosta/appTest/README.md

 This application is just for testing new React Native funcionalities.

-Here, any branch will represent an different application.
+Here, each branch represents a different application.